 The Climate Change (Scotland) Act 2009 requires us to act sustainably, contribute to carbon emissions reduction targets and to climate change adaptation.
 We are expected, along with all Scotland's public bodies, to lead by example in combating climate change and making a valuable contribution towards achieving our emissions reduction targets.
-Aberdeenshire Council currently has a target of 44% reduction by 2025 from the 2010/11 baseline year.
+Aberdeenshire Council has a target of 75% by 2030 and Net Zero by 2045 from the 2010/11 baseline year.

 On this page you can find out more about what we do to tackle climate change:

 - Carbon budget